ComScore

 yipengge/Getty Images

-You’ve heard that bananas are high in potassium (eat one for a leg cramp!) but they also contain about 1.6 grams of protein in each cup.
-They’re a convenient source of fiber, prebiotics, vitamins A, B6 and C, and magnesium.
+Hentz acknowledges what we all know—namely that “bananas are often associated with quick energy and potassium,” but emphasizes that “they also contain 1.3 grams of protein per one medium banana, making them a more balanced fruit than most people realize.”
+This high protein fruit is a convenient source of fiber, prebiotics, vitamins A, B6 and C, and magnesium, too.
 And FYI, you should be eating those stringy bits (aka phloem bundles): They’re like the pathway for all the nutrients inside the fruit.

 high protein fruits: grapefruit